drug-design/course/docs/chapters/adme-case-studies.md

 ### Example-1: Differences in Metabolism
 *[nce]: New Chemical Entity: a compound not previously described.

-For two analog drugs the metabolic products are in general the same.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/example-1-differences-metabolism-15f9181c'><i class='fa fa-play' aria-hidden='true'></i></button>For two analog drugs the metabolic products are in general the same.
 In some cases different metabolic products are formed resulting in differences in species specific responses.
 This is the case of ketoconazole and its deacetyl-decotonazole analog.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[nce]: New Chemical Entity: a compound not previously described.